Tutorial

 Macro

 Macro is similar to function in Programming Language.
 In fact, OteraEngine converts macros into Julia function internally.
+You can define different macro with the sae name as long as the arguments are different.
+If you write some functions with same name and arguments, macros other than the first would be ignored(In other words, method overwriting isn't supported).
 This is the example:

 {% macro input(name, value="", type="text", size=20) %}